KTH-FlowAI/Towards-extraction-of-orthogonal-and-parsimonious-non-linear-modes-from-turbulent-flows/README.md

 The code was run successfully using Tensorflow>=2.6.0, using 1 GPU for training

 ## Data
-The dataset used for training and testing are available [data description](https://github.com/Fantasy98/Towards-extraction-of-orthogonal-and-parsimonious-non-linear-modes-from-turbulent-flows/blob/e7dfab3f45e3c6929167a6cc66ffee6606ef559b/data/readme.md) folder in order to ensure the reproducibility of the results.
-Please, get in touch using the email address for correspondance in the paper to arrange the transfer
+The dataset used for training and testing are available in order to ensure the reproducibility of the results.
+Please, get in touch using the email address for correspondance in the paper to arrange the transfer.
+For details of data, please read[data description](https://github.com/Fantasy98/Towards-extraction-of-orthogonal-and-parsimonious-non-linear-modes-from-turbulent-flows/blob/e7dfab3f45e3c6929167a6cc66ffee6606ef559b/data/readme.md) folder

 ## Training and inference
 The $\beta$-VAEs training can be performed after cloning the repository